ONSdigital/eq-author-terraform-gcp/README.md

 - Add the following secrets in secret manager
     - `react_app_firebase_project_id`
     - `react_app_firebase_api_key`
-- rename `backend.example.tfvars` to `backend.tfvars` and update the following
+- in either project-default or project prod rename `backend.example.tfvars` to `backend.tfvars` and update the following
     - bucket (The bucket for the state eg `<project_id>-terraform`)
-- rename `terraform.example.tfvars` to `terraform.tfvars` and update the following
+- in either project-default or project prod rename `terraform.example.tfvars` to `terraform.tfvars` and update the following
     - _PROJECT_ID (Your project id)
     - _REGION (eg. `europe-west2`)
     - _DOMAIN_PREFIX (This will be put before the domain names and should not already exist, eg. `dev`)